What is Bankruptcy?

 Generally, yes.
 Most bankruptcy filings are voluntary, meaning the debtor files a petition in Bankruptcy Court to protect themselves from creditors.
 Sometimes the creditors file an involuntary bankruptcy, forcing the debtor into Bankruptcy Court.
-This brochure discusses only voluntary bankruptcy for individuals.

-Will I Be Able to Keep Any Property if I File For Bankruptcy?
+Will I Be Able to Keep Any Property if I File for Bankruptcy?

 Will I Be Able to Own Anything After Bankruptcy?

 As a general rule, there is no limitation on the future ability of a debtor to own or acquire real or personal property.
 In most cases, creditors whose claims are discharged in bankruptcy will not be able to take property or earnings acquired after the filing of bankruptcy.
-However, some special types of interests, such as inheritances, property settlements, and life insurance proceeds, if acquired within a certain time after bankruptcy, may become available for payment to creditors.
+However, some special types of interests (such as inheritances, property settlements, and life insurance proceeds) if acquired within a certain time after bankruptcy, may become available for payment to creditors.